bchandrika-tm/Airflo_Repo/README.md

 Follow above link to connect to blob storage, test it and save it.

-## 1.3.
+## 1.4.
 Create Airflow DAG and Tasks:

 This is the python script for DAG and Tasks.
-There are 3 tasks in this DAG.
+There are few tasks in this DAG.

 This script retrieves data from Jira using the connection established in Airflow.